django-salesforce/django-salesforce/README.rst

     # end of file
     register_omitted_classes(your_application.models)

-   This is a rudimentary way to verify that every model works in sandbox, before hand-writing all admin classes.
-(Foreign keys to huge tables in the production require customized admins e.g. with search widgets.)
+   This is a rudimentary way to verify that every model works in a sandbox, before hand-writing all admin classes.
+(Foreign keys to huge tables in the production require a customized admin e.g. with search widgets.)

 10. **(optional)** By default, the Django ORM connects to all DBs at startup.
 To delay SFDC connections until they are actually required, define ``SF_LAZY_CONNECT=True``